aurchond/Poker-Game/README.md

-User can bet on their cards against the dealer and try to win the game.
+Player can bet on their cards against the dealer and try to win the game.